Skip to content

 • A dead gateway can leave stale env behind temporarily; validation plus health probing is what cleans that up.

 • These env vars are a runtime publication surface, not the preferred attached-mail discovery contract for agent turns.
-For shared-mailbox work, the supported runtime-owned resolver is pixi run houmao-mgr agents mail resolve-live.
+For shared-mailbox work, the supported runtime-owned resolver is pixi run houmao-mgr agents self mail resolve-live or pixi run houmao-mgr agents single --agent-name <name> mail resolve-live.

 HTTP Surface